Centre collégial de l'Alberta

 Cool Options

-• Health Care Aide: Based on the Alberta government curriculum, this program prepares students to become front-line workers on health care teams equipped to work in French and English.
+• Health Care Attendant: Based on the Alberta government curriculum, this program prepares students to become front-line workers on health care teams equipped to work in French and English.

-• Early Childhood Education Certificate and Diploma: Students complete one year to obtain a certificate in ECE, and they can complete an additional year to obtain a diploma.
-They learn how to introduce children to language and help them understand their environment.
-The program’s internships are completed in francophone daycare centres in the province.
+• Early Childhood Education Certificate and Diploma: After completing one year to obtain a certificate in ECE, students can complete an additional year to obtain a diploma.
+Specifically adapted for the Francophone minority context, this program teaches students how to introduce children to language and help them understand their environment.
+Internships are completed in francophone daycare centres in the province.